paulsurrey/OPXAsteroids/README.md

 ## A Closer Look

-The [qua](https://docs.quantum-machines.co/0.1/qm-qua-sdk/docs/API_references/qua/dsl_main/) API allows for programming the OPX's FPGA compatibly easy and with very little overhead within python.
-So the challenge of building Asteroids on the OPX can be boiled down the the following problems:
+The [qua](https://docs.quantum-machines.co/0.1/qm-qua-sdk/docs/API_references/qua/dsl_main/) API allows for programming the OPX's FPGA comparably easy and with very little overhead within python.
+So the challenge of building Asteroids on the OPX can be boiled down solving the following problems:
-- How does one output rotated and offset pulses?
+- How does one output rotated and offseted pulses?
 - How does one write the game logic to run on the FPGA?
 - How does one obtain some user input?

 ### Drawing Images

-To draw 2D images, the [I/Q output](https://docs.quantum-machines.co/0.1/qm-qua-sdk/docs/Introduction/qua_overview/?h=amp#mixed-inputs-element) of the OPX is used to not feed a I/Q modulator (e.g. [QM's Octave](https://www.quantum-machines.co/products/octave/)) but to directly feed into two inputs of an Oscilloscope, which then plots these two channels in some XY Display. (he `'lo_frequency'` is set to 0Hz.)
+To draw 2D images, the [I/Q output](https://docs.quantum-machines.co/0.1/qm-qua-sdk/docs/Introduction/qua_overview/?h=amp#mixed-inputs-element) of the OPX is used to not feed a I/Q modulator (e.g. [QM's Octave](https://www.quantum-machines.co/products/octave/)) but to directly feed into two inputs of an Oscilloscope, which then plots these two channels in some XY Display. (the `'lo_frequency'` is set to 0Hz.)
 Using the I/Q output of the OPX allows for the usage of the [`amp()`](https://docs.quantum-machines.co/0.1/qm-qua-sdk/docs/API_references/qua/dsl_main/?h=amp#qm.qua._dsl.amp) function, which allows to mix the I and Q outputs using variables:
 ``` python
 play('pulse_name' * amp(v_00, v_01, v_10, v_11), 'element')